-The purpose of this report is solely to describe the scope of our testing of internal control and the results of that testing, but not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
-This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Coweta County School System's internal control and compliance.
-Accordingly, this report is not suitable for any other purpose.
+The purpose of this report is solely to describe the scope of our testing of internal control and compliance and the results of that testing, but not to provide an opinion on the effectiveness of the entity's internal control or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Coweta County Board of Education's internal control and compliance.
+Accordingly, this communication is not suitable for any other purpose.

-Mauldin & Jankins, LLC
+Mauldin & Jenkins, LLC

-Macon, Georgia December 20, 2022
+Macon, Georgia December 27, 2023